kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

    3. [x] check inhibited moves
       1. [x] absolute pin
       2. [x] in check
-   4. [x] Game termination (only checkmate) --> given if opponent's king is under attack and can't escape
+   4. [x] Game termination (only checkmate) --> given if the opponent's king is under attack and can't escape
    5. [x] other rules
       1. [x] double pawn move
-      2. [x] blocked movement (ex: bishop can't move trough a pawn)
+      2. [x] blocked movement (ex: bishop can't move through a pawn)
       3. [x] castling
       4. [x] taking turns
-7. [x] Write a state space algorithm that solves single-player chess
+7. [x] Write a state-space algorithm that solves single-player chess
-   1. [x] writing a Move generator using a 12x64bit array (one bitboard for every figure of every color)
+   1. [x] writing a Move generator using a 12x64bit array (one bitboard for every figure of every colour)
-   2. [x] implement best-first-search and see if  it works for simpmle cases.
+   2. [x] implement best-first-search and see if it works for simple cases.
    3. [x] implement Greedy-best-first-search & use priority queue
-8. [x] Finishing the theis document on [Overleaf](https://www.overleaf.com/read/hzkvjknryssm).
+8. [x] Finishing the thesis document on [Overleaf](https://www.overleaf.com/read/hzkvjknryssm).

-See the [open issues](https://github.com/kentaris/Bachelor-Thesis_Single-Player-Chess/issues) for a full list of known issues.
+See the [open issues](https://github.com/kentaris/Bachelor-Thesis_Single-Player-Chess/issues) for a complete list of known issues.
 Also, there is a [discussions form](https://github.com/kentaris/Bachelor-Thesis_Single-Player-Chess/discussions/) for an alternative way of communication.

 <!-- Requirements -->